 *3 A non-governmental organization (NGO) managed by a British charity that evaluates the initiatives and information disclosure by companies and local governments in the environmental field in three areas: climate change, water resources, and forest protection.

-*Please refer to the Corporate Governance Structure for details on the governance system.
+Note: Please refer to the Corporate Governance Structure (p.66) for details on the governance system.

 In climate scenario analysis, we set out two hypothetical scenarios: the 1.5°C scenario with increased risks for transitioning to a low-carbon/decarbonized society, and the 4°C scenario with increased physical risks accompanying climate change without achieving low-carbon/decarbonization goals.
 Based on these, we select the key drivers for our corporate Group and extract, evaluate, and identify the risks and opportunities.

-With regard to the results of this analysis, the validity of the evaluation is checked and shared within the Sustainability Committee after an exchange of opinions with the relevant Executive Officers.
+With regard to the results of this analysis, the validity of the evaluation is checked and shared within the Sustainability Committee.

 (Reference information for the scenarios)

-- Ministry of the Environment, “Report on the Market Size and Employment of the Environmental Industry, ” 2021
+- Ministry of the Environment, “Report on the Market Size and Employment of the Environmental Industry”

 - World Resources Institute (WRI), “Aqueduct Water Risk Atlas 3.0,” 2019

-The Matsuda Sangyo Group has established the Total Risk Management (TRM) Committee to identify the actualization of risks that have a serious impact on our business and corporate management (compliance, environment, disaster, quality, information security, credit management, commodity market prices, foreign exchange control, etc.), and to manage them as company-wide risks.
+The Matsuda Sangyo Group has established the Total Risk Management (TRM) Committee, under the direct supervision of the Board of Directors, to identify the actualization of risks that have a serious impact on our business and corporate management and to manage them as company-wide risks.

-The TRM Committee, as an advisory body of the President and Representative Director, is an organization chaired by the Director and Senior Managing Executive Officer (see diagram below).
-It evaluates potential risks, carries out centralized management of company-wide risks, promotes response, and monitors the management status, among other activities, then reports the results of the activities to the Board of Directors and Audit and Supervisory Committee.
+The TRM Committee evaluates potential risks, carries out centralized management of company-wide risks, promotes response, and monitors the management status, among other activities, then reports the results of the activities to the Board of Directors and Audit and Supervisory Committee.

-The standard for risk evaluation is based on references such as the relevant laws and regulations and international standards, IEA’s “World Energy Outlook 2021,” IPCC’s “Special Report on Global Warming of 1.5℃” (1998), and the probability of occurrence and degree of impact of potential risks are evaluated for each business and region.
-Company-wide risks that should be addressed as priority are identified.
-Through this method, we comprehensively evaluate the business risks of the corporate Group, and formulate the response policy for risks of high priority.
+The standard for risk evaluation is based on references such as the relevant laws and regulations and international standards, while climate change-related risks are based on references such as the IEA’s “World Energy Outlook” and IPCC’s “Special Report on Global Warming of 1.5°C.” The probability of occurrence and degree of impact of potential risks are evaluated for each business and region, and company-wide risks that should be addressed as priority are identified.
+Through this method, we comprehensively evaluate the business risks of the corporate Group and formulate the response policy for risks of high priority.

-With regard to climate-related risks, we have drawn up two hypothetical scenarios (1.5℃ scenario, 4℃ scenario), based on which we select the key drivers for our corporate group, and extract and evaluate risks and opportunities.
-The Sustainability Committee then verifies them and identify the risks.
+With regard to climate-related risks, we have drawn up two hypothetical scenarios (1.5°C scenario, 4°C scenario), based on which we select the key drivers for our corporate Group, and extract and evaluate risks and opportunities.
+The Sustainability Committee then verifies them and identifies the risks, and we promote responses and monitor progress in an expert subcommittee established under the TRM Committee for the purpose of managing the risks recognized as important to the business and corporate management.

 The Matsuda Sangyo Group established its greenhouse gas emissions reduction targets for the whole corporate group in July 2022.